Introduction to Web Mapping

 Setting Up Your HTML, CSS, and JavaScript

 The next step in the process is to create the basic setup for a webmap.
-This will comprise, initially, three files: index.html
+This will comprise, initially, three files: index.html, styles.css, and map.js.
+The index.html file will contain the basic information your site will display, the styles.css will contain the styling of that information, and the map.js will contain the JavaScript code powering the map.

 For this part of the process it is highly recommended to use an advanced text editor like VS Studio Code, Atom, or Sublime Text.
 These editors provide advanced functionality and formatting that will make writing code much easier and faster.